ankane/autosuggest/README.md

 ### 0.2.0

 Suggestions are now filtered by default, and only the query and score are returned.
-To get all queries and fields, use:
+Get all queries and fields with:

 ```ruby
 autosuggest.suggestions(filter: false)